tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 For example, if you can't remember how to read `印璽`, make cards for words such as `御璽` or `国璽` and learn all of them at the same time.

+If you can't remember a card due to a kanji reading not sticking, people also recommend putting furigana for that word on the front of the card.
+Personally I wouldn't do this myself, but it's a cheap way out.

 ## Deleting and suspending cards